Go to Facebook to interact. Home

 Now, that day had come.

 Too little ... too late.
 This action by Belshazzar was an effort to appease the God of Daniel.
 Ordinarily, if a prophet had said such negative and insulting things, that prophet would have been put to death.
-But, Daniel was praised and exalted.
+But Daniel was praised and exalted.
 Belshazzar and all his court had witnessed the supernatural, you see.
-And, the handwriting on the wall was still before them.
+And the handwriting on the wall was still right there before them.

 Secular history records the date and circumstances of the fall of Babylon that occurred that very night ... along with the execution of Belshazzar.
-According to profane history, Belshazzar continued his reveling and partying and the whole city had fallen to the Medes before his palace heard about it.
-As it turns out, the river had flooded and washed under a portion of Babylon's wall making it possible for the Mede's army to just march right in!
+According to profane history, Belshazzar actually continued his reveling and partying and the entire city had fallen to the Medes before his palace heard about it.
+As it turns out, the river flooded and washed out under a portion of Babylon's great wall ... making it possible for the Median army to just march right in under it!
 His father, Nabonidus, fled and Darius the Mede took the city without a fight.
 If you would like to read up on more of the details of it, Dr. Frank E. Gaebelein's account in The Expositor's Bible Commentary would be a good source.

 Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.